 The second is surprising because traditionally, Australia is usually among the last major regions to receive hardware releases.

-The New Nintendo 3DS line up seems to commit the same messaging error as the Wii U: casual customers may be confused by the subtle rebrand, or not realise it's a new product at all.
+The New Nintendo 3DS line up (the 2011 Nintendo 3DS and 2015 New Nintendo 3DS have since been discontinued) seems to commit the same messaging error as the Wii U: casual customers may be confused by the subtle rebrand, or not realise it's a new product at all.
 While previous 3DS iterations have served only to expand Nintendo's audience, this one threatens to divide and confuse it.